We’ve all made a run to the supermarket for one or two items and walked out with several bags of groceries. What makes us do that?

 Even the background music is carefully selected.
 Shop the store mid-morning on Monday, with a lot of moms and retirees, and you’ll hear the Beach Boys, Frank Sinatra or Death Cab for Cutie, he says.

-One store posted information on 5 different sizes of shrimp, briefly listing the difference in the taste of each, as well as cooking suggestions.
+Education is another popular strategy that’s a win for the store and the consumer.
+One store posted information on five different sizes of shrimp, briefly describing the difference in the taste of each one and giving cooking suggestions.
 The store sold more shrimp because it gave “people the courage to try something different,” Underhill says.

 With the “endowment effect,” retailers or marketers get you to imagine you already own the item, says White.
 Then, instead of rationalizing reasons to pick it up, you’re left coming up with reasons not to buy it.
 And you’ve done all the heavy lifting for them.

-Whether it’s an actual written list, a note on your phone or just a series of items in your head, if you focus on that, you’re less likely to get distracted by what you see, smell and taste in your favorite food store.
+Save money by sticking to your list.
+Whether it’s a written list, a note on your phone or just a series of items in your head, if you focus on that, you’re less likely to get distracted by what you see, smell and taste in your favorite food store.

 “Nobody has cracked the code on impulse purchases” like grocery stores, says White.